kaajjaak/PMEDesktopLegacy/README.md

 # Productivity Made Easy

-A Desktop Application usage tracker that stores its data using an online API connected to a MySQL database in order to syncronise cross platform.
+A Desktop Application usage tracker that stores its data using an online API connected to a MySQL database in order to synchronise cross platform.

 ## Information